 Kelso was a village in Otago in southern New Zealand which was abandoned in the 1980s.
 It was located near the town of Tapanui on South Island.
+It was located roughly equidistant from Dunedin and Invercargill.
 At one stage in the 1960s, almost 300 people called Kelso home and the rural settlement was home to many sheep farmers and a small dairy factory serving the industry.

 The village was built in an area prone to flooding and major events occurred in 1913 and 1917 when Kelso was placed in danger.
 Over the years, minor floods occurred occasionally and a particularly extreme one in 1978 caused the closure of the railway.
 In 1980, a second major flood caused extensive damage and it was decided to move the entire population elsewhere.
 The village was left abandoned afterwards and the land was claimed by nearby farmers.

-While the town of Kelso remains uninhabited to this day, the farmland around it continues to remain in use, despite the issues with flooding.
-A memorial has been erected to town and the people who lived there.
+The town of Kelso remains uninhabited to this day, largely destroyed by the flood in 1980.
+The government of New Zealand declared that the town would not be rebuilt.
+The farmland around it continues to remain in use, despite the issues with flooding, and efforts have been made to try to keep the waters at bay to little avail.
+A memorial has been erected to the town and the people who lived there.
 The rail line has never reopened.

 Location: Kelso, New Zealand